magenta-wellness/documentation/flexi-benefits/object-settings.md

 ## Object Settings
 ### Functional Statements
+1. Panel Claim => Panel Product
+1. NonPanel Claim
+  1. NonPanel Product (unlinked)
+  1. Panel Product (linked)
 1. a NonPanel ClaimType could be linked to a Panel CPE Product.
 1. If a NonPanel ClaimType is not linked to a Panel CPE Product, it is called Flexi Benefit.
-1. Medical Certificates could be enabled for either NonPanel or Panel with Voucher based or Non-voucher based
+1. Medical Certificates could be enabled for either NonPanel or Panel with Voucher-based or NonVoucher-based
 1. This is different from Medical Report which is only for Voucher-based Products
 1. MC Submissions for Panel Products do not need approving.